SkygearIO/features/features/5-basic-sso/api.md

     - scope
     - redirectUrl - when uxMode is `redirect`, skygear will redirect the user to this url after auth.
 If it is null, back to the current URL
-  - `accessToken` - Optional.
-Pass in access token if client already has it, skygear will try to login directly instead of going through the OAuth flow.
   - This function returns a skygear user, and an access token of the service.
 - `associateAccountWithProvider(providerID, options)`
   - Add a new auth provider to the user by going through the auth flow